rokath/tcobs/docs/TCOBSv1Specification.md

   by by by by by by by by by S9 S0 S0 by by by S3 // and so on ...
   ```

-* Any next sigil byte carries as offset the byte count to the sigil byte before in buffer start direction.
+* Each next sigil byte carries the byte distance to the previous sigil byte when moving toward buffer start.

 <p align="right">(<a href="#top">back to top</a>)</p>